sketch of a country churchFunks Grove Church

 Funks Grove

-In 1824, brothers Isaac and Absalom Funk entered McLean County.
-Six month later Robert and Dorothy Funk Stubblefield followed from Ohio.
-Among the first settlers in the County, the Funks and Stubblefields put down roots in the area now known as Funks Grove.
+In 1824, brothers Isaac and Absalom Funk left their Ohio farm in search of a new location.
+Six months later Robert and Dorothy (Funk) Stubblefield joined them.
+Among the first settlers, the Funks and Stubblefields put down roots in the area now known as Funks Grove.

-Adam Funk, Isaac's father, chose the location of the cemetery.
+Adam Funk, the patriarch of the family, chose the location of the cemetery.
 In 1830, he was one of the first to be buried there.

-The Funk and Stubblefield families, through the support of stock, originally maintained the area.
-Since 1891 the Funks Grove Cemetery Association has owned the cemetery grounds and the church.
-The Association has purchased more land throughout the years.
-The land was used to increase the size of the cemetery as well as to reforest some of the area.
-The newest “Ollie Addition,” named for land purchased from the Olive Stubblefield Estate, is located on the west side of Timber Creek.
-In 1948 when Thaddeus Stubblefield passed away, he left his land in a trust to the Cemetery Association.
-The income from the farmland is used to maintain the cemetery, to provide for religious and educational benefits, and for beautification of the grove.
-The trust ensures perpetual care and continued growth for the cemetery.
+The Funk and Stubblefield families maintained the cemetery and church until 1891, when they formed a stock company named Funks Grove Cemetery Association (FGCA).
+Since then the Funks Grove Cemetery Association has owned and maintained the cemetery grounds and the church.
+In 1948 when Thaddeus Stubblefield, a former President of the Cemetery Association, passed away, he left his land in a trust to the FGCA.
+In 1982, the FGCA became a 501(c)13 not-for-profit corporation.
+Today, income from the Thaddeus Stubblefield Trust farmland is used to maintain the cemetery and church, to provide for religious and educational benefits, and for beautification of the Grove.
+The trust ensures perpetual care and continued growth for the cemetery, church and the1,000 acres of upland timber.